5 Mortgage Arrears Repossession Court FAQs

 c. the borrower is in a position to redeem the mortgage and has requested to do so.

-Do Credit Servicing Firms (sometimes referred to as an “investment fund” or “vulture fund”) operate in the same courts as the banks?
+Do Credit Servicing Firms (sometimes referred to as a “vulture fund”) operate in the same courts as the banks?

-Yes – the Consumer Protection (Regulation of Credit Servicing Firms) Act 2018 provides for the regulation of credit servicing firms by the Central Bank, so they are subject to the same laws and regulations as the domestic banks.
-This means borrowers have the same protections and rights, regardless of who owns their mortgage account.
-The sets out a framework known as MARP (see above), on how borrowers should be treated, and the structure by which the lender must communicate with them.
+Yes – the Consumer Protection (Regulation of Credit Servicing Firms) Act 2018 provides for the regulation of credit servicing firms by the Central Bank, so they are subject to the same laws and regulations as domestic banks.
+This means borrowers have the same protections and rights regardless of who owns their mortgage account.
+This is set out in a framework known as MARP (see above).
+The framework shows how borrowers should be treated and the structure by which the lender must communicate with them.

 The insolvency legislation ensures that no distinctions are made in regard to mortgage loan owners.
-All cases are to be dealt with in the same manner, whether it is a domestic lender or credit servicing firm.
-This same protections/supports apply to the profile of a borrower or their case, everyone must be treated the same.
+All cases are to be dealt with in the same manner.
+Whether it is a domestic lender or credit servicing firm.
+These same protections and supports apply to the profile of a borrower or their case.
+Everyone must be treated the same.

-How long does a repossession court order last?
+How long does a possession court order last?

 Even in cases when the sheriff has been involved, the regulated and qualified professionals of the Abhaile scheme have been able to achieve arrangements that have kept borrowers in their homes.
-The key thing to remember is it’s never too late – but it’s always advisable to engage as soon as possible.
+The key thing to remember is it’s never too late.
+However, the sooner you engage, the better the outcome can be for you and your home.